JannisX11/blockbench-plugins/plugins/java_block_sequencer/about.md

 Start by creating a new model or converting an existing cube-based project into a **Java Block Sequence**.
 Create an animation.
 Right-click your animation.
 Click **Export Java Block Sequence** from the drop-down menu.
 Each model will be displayed in-game based on settings in the Display tab.

 ## Troubleshooting
-- If the exported models aren't getting rotated or positioned properly, make sure the groups/bones used in your animation have been checked (`Export: On`) in the Outliner.
+- If the exported models aren't getting rotated or positioned properly, make sure the groups/bones used in your animation have been checked (`Export: On`) in the outliner.